|The Acorn 6502 Microcomputer Kit||The Acorn Microcomputer (1979)|

 In addition to describing the computer, I have written an Emulator for it – so you can try it for yourself even if you don't have the original hardware.
 You might find the emulator useful as an educational resource, too, as it really shows how to program a computer at the hardware level (and with the mini-debugger you can watch the registers and other internal state changing as instructions are executed).

-This page has been translated to Serbo-Croatian by Jovana Milutinovich from Geeks Education.
+This has been translated to Serbo-Croatian by Jovana Milutinovich from Geeks Education.

 The Acorn Keyboard

 The computer was primarily sold as a kit; two Eurocard boards (160mm x 100mm) had first to be populated and wired together.
-These form a self-contained and unusually compact computer, needing only a 9-volt power supply.
+These form a self-contained and unusually compact computer (for the time), needing only a 9-volt power supply.
 The visible (top) board is the Acorn Keyboard:

 In addition to the white keyboard, this board also holds a